Master ABA

 Using Behavioral Momentum as an Antecedent Strategy

-Children with autism often exhibit challenging behavior, including refusal.
+Autistic children often exhibit challenging behavior, including refusal.
 Behavioral momentum allows you to turn potentially negative interactions with your learner into positive ones.
 By eliciting a series of positive responses from your learner you are essentially warming him up and preparing him to respond positively to requests that follow.
-Once he completes a series
+Once he completes a series of

 Using Behavioral Momentum as an Antecedent Strategy Read More »